sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 The `no-action` rule does not change the transferred path or name.

-It is used to explicitly inform SFTPPus that you don't want a transformation for certain file type and to transfer the file with the same path and name as is found on the source.
+It is used to explicitly inform SFTPPus that you don't want a transformation for certain file types and to transfer the file with the same path and name as is found on the source.